I grew up surrounded by books…

 In the early 90s, Zeco Montes, my godfather, founded a bookstore called Klaxon, named after the avant-garde visual art and literary magazine that circulated from 1922 until 1923 in Brazil.
 Later, my mom, Denise, and aunts, Silvia and Marta, became partners in this venture, a literary oasis in the city of São Paulo.
 I remember the atmosphere of this space so vividly.
 That abiding smell of paper.
 Regulars coming in looking for a recommendation, a moment of connection, a little bit of both.
 The place next door where my sisters and I would venture solo with a handful of change to buy an afternoon snack of pão de queijo.

 Needless to say, our home was an extension of this bookstore, and our shelves filled with literature and poetry.
-No matter how long a particular day felt, or the relentless traffic on the way home, my mom always found that sliver of energy to read to us before bed.
-This ritual went on for years and extended beyond picture books.
+No matter how long a particular day felt, or the relentless traffic on the way home, my mom always found that sliver of energy to read us a bedtime story.

 Her gift, a love of poetry…

 As a teenager, my mom introduced me to the Portuguese poet, writer, literary critic, and publisher, Fernando Pessoa.
 I was particularly enamoured with his free verse poetry written under the heteronym Alberto Caeiro.
-She reads poetry with such warmth, her voice dancing through the rhythm and cadence of each line—it was through her that I first learned how spoken words could turn into music.
+My mom reads poetry with such warmth, her voice dancing through the cadence of each line—it was through her that I first experienced the power of spoken words, the way stories turn into music.

 O meu olhar é nítido como um girassol.